Institution

 We expect companies to comply with applicable laws, and to abide by sound corporate governance and appropriate codes of conduct and ethics.
 We do not condone any form of misconduct and malfeasance and hold the boards accountable for the activities of their companies.

-Boards should set the tone — in the pursuit of governance excellence — to effectively oversee management in the development and implementation of strategies and ensure robust governance, compliance systems, and processes are in place.
+Boards should set the tone to actively guide management in the development and implementation of strategies, and exercise effective oversight to ensure robust governance, compliance systems, and processes are in place.
 These must be constantly reviewed and refreshed to ensure they are appropriate and relevant.

 Our ownership ethos places the institution above the individual, emphasises long term over short term, and aligns employee and shareholder interests over economic cycles.